Joel337/quantum_resistant_KEM/README.md

 Algorithms:
 This script uses the OQS Library, so algorithms and algorithm names should match OQS.
 This has been tested with a variety of Kyber and NTRU variants.
 Tested variants include: Kyber512, Kyber 768, Kyber1024, NTRU-HPS-2048-509, and NTRU-HPS-2048-677.

+Additional files:
+Additionally, this repository contains the export of a dockerfile using openSSH with quantum resistant KEMS and some simple benchmarks of the performance python scripts above.
+Performance was measured by testing six algorithms three times each and logging the time for the client and server.
+Those were averaged to return single values, though the full data is available in the attached performance spreadsheet.